KenLagoni/RC-Transponder/README.md

 Schematic and layout is done in Cadence/Allegro.
 The version 10 has a size of (44mmx20mm) and Version 11 is (43.5mmx18mm).

 10 prototypes PCB was ordered with stencil and then it's "just" pick and place the components (I only made two).

-After pick and place but before reflow:
+Board after pick and place but before reflow (see [RocketScream for DIY reflow own](http://www.rocketscream.com/blog/product/tiny-reflow-controller/)

 ![alt text](http://lagoni.org/Github/RCtransponder-pictures/RCtransponderV10-solderpaste-with-components.png)